-So, with all these moms in my practice reaching that goal, I began to consider doing something to recognize those mothers who continued to breastfeed to 18 months.
-Those wonderful moms, who took the shirt and the congrats at a year said "no thank you" when I mentioned what I was thinking about- they didn't want people to know.
-They'd nurse, but they didn't want public acknowledgement.
-They were "closet" nursers and ok with it.
+With all these moms in my practice reaching that one -year goal, I began to consider doing something to recognize those mothers who continued to breastfeed to 18 months.
+Early on, some of those wonderful moms, who took the shirt and the congrats at a year said "no thank you" when I mentioned what I was thinking about- they didn't want people to know.
+The would breastfeed, but they didn't want public acknowledgement.
+Now I am finding that more and more mothers would take that extra recognition if I offered it.
+My answer has been to start buying the shirts in bigger sizes now, so they will fit the kids when they are 18 months and 2 years old.

-The one year visit is also an opportunity to talk about the benefits of continuing to nurse after a year.
+The one year visit is not just a time for t-shirt giving, it is also an opportunity to talk about the benefits of continuing to breastfeed after a year.
 I'm going to try not to call it "extended breastfeeding" since that reveals a cultural bias that exists where I live, but maybe not where you do.
-Worldwide, nursing two to four years is just normal.
-And before cultural biases interrupt the discussion, the AAP policy statement on "Breastfeeding and the Use of Human Milk" says that there "is no upper limit to the duration of breastfeeding and no evidence of psychologic or developmental harm from breastfeeding into the third year of life or longer."
+Worldwide, breastfeeding two to four years is normal.
+And before cultural biases interrupt the discussion, one AAP policy statement on "Breastfeeding and the Use of Human Milk" says that there "is no upper limit to the duration of breastfeeding and no evidence of psychologic or developmental harm from breastfeeding into the third year of life or longer."
+That statement was not in the 2012 version of that same policy statement.
+We put it in our book.

 So what happens at a year?
 Well, according to popular belief, as your beautiful breastfed child is sleeping the evening before their first birthday, their world gets rocked: the next day, they will discover that breastmilk serves no purpose.
 We have found a cow that makes better milk than mom.